RPP for Student Participants

 These web pages provide a thorough explanation of how the RPP system works.
 Additionally, there will be an orientation session during the second week of classes where the RPP coordinator will explain the basics of the system.
 If you are enrolled in PSY 101 or 202, attendance is mandatory for this session.
 Failure to attend this session is treated the same as not showing up to a study without cancelling (see explanation below).
 The RPP coordinator let your instructor know when these orientation sessions will be held early in the semester.
 If you are enrolled in a course that is not PSY 101 or PSY 202, your course instructor will decide if you must attend this session.

 How do I get an account to log into the RPP system?

 At the end of the second week of classes, each student will receive an e-mail that contains his/her log-in information and instructions on how to begin using the system.
-When you log in for the first time, you will be required to complete a short online background information survey consisting of a series of short questionnaires.
+When you log in for the first time, you will be required to complete a short online background information survey consisting of a series of short questionnaires and activities.
 You will also indicate when you are typically free during the week.
 This online survey is a prerequisite for participation in the various studies being conducted.
 This questionnaire process must be completed no later than the end of the third week of classes.
 Failure to complete this process by this deadline is treated the same as not showing up to a study without cancelling (see explanation below).